AutomationD/wimaging/doc/wimaging.md

 ### Adding drivers and extras
 - Copy drivers and extras to the respective folders in `./install/<osname>`.
 The folder structure below `drivers/` does not matter, all drivers present will be added recursively.
 - The `extra/` folder is optional.
 The structure in there is up to you.
-If you just want to sick with the provided template, download the puppet version you need and rename it `puppet.msi`.
+If you just want to stick with the provided template, download the puppet version you need and rename it `puppet.msi`.

 ### Creating `boot.wim`
 One winpe image will serve as boot file for your all operating systems.